Updated on October 21, 2020, at 3:56 p.m.

 Each RRP must be approved by the individual who has authority over the space in which the PI is operating.
 Typically, this is the PI’s department head or center director, but it may also be an associate dean for research, dean, or vice president, depending on the unit.
 Faculty members/PIs should submit their RRPs to their department heads (or the department head responsible for the space in which they are working) for approval.
 Department heads should submit RRPs for their own research programs to their associate deans for research or to their dean, where applicable.
 Center and institute directors should likewise submit RRPs for their own research programs to the administrator to whom they report and/or who controls their space.
 Copies of approved RRP forms should be kept by the approver and the faculty member/PI whose work it covers.

 No, RRPs will not be required for single-occupancy use of faculty offices.
-This applies only if offices will be used solely by the faculty member for research and scholarship, not for interactive research or research-related meetings, in which case an approved RRP is still required (unless an RRP covering the office for the same use was approved for Phase 1 or 2, in which case no further action is required).
+This applies only if offices will be used solely by the faculty member for research and scholarship, not for interactive research or research-related meetings, in which case an approved RRP is still required.

 Research Operations, Safety & Facilities